 There are many guinea pig health issues that could be caused by the incorrect bedding or bedding that isn’t changed frequently enough.
 These health issues can include inflamed feet (leading to bumblefoot) and respiratory infections.
 The correct bedding type should be properly researched before owning a guinea pig.
-For the purpose of this comparison, five bedding types have been chosen.
-However, there is some bedding that certainly shouldn’t be used for guinea pigs.

 - Wire or mesh flooring.
 If you are getting or have already purchased a C&C cage, this won’t be an issue as the floors are made from coroplast sheets and are safe for guinea pigs.
 Putting guinea pigs on wire flooring will cause inflammation of their foot pads as well as potential infections and bumblefoot.

 - Newspaper or puppy training pads.
 These can form the base of a guinea pig’s substrate but should always be covered with a different type of bedding as they become easily waterlogged, again causing inflammation of the feet.

 - Silica gel and clumping cat litter.
 Guinea pigs are curious animals that often like to try and eat things in their environment at least once.
 Cat litter isn’t safe for ingestion and is often designed to expand in moisture which could cause intestinal blockages.